fi5u/Click-Type/ROADMAP.md

 - highlight predictive words differently
 - add punctuation (question mark) to predictive word
 - give some visual indicator (perhaps animation) that focus has moved to first predicted word
+- use most-used own words instead of default words (perhaps once the count gets above a certain number)